25 Things I Quit in Order to Simplify

 But blaming never helped anything.

-It didn’t improve my life.
-It didn’t make me feel more empowered.
-It just left me stuck—feeling like I had no control.
+It didn't improve my life or make me feel more empowered.

 For me, learning to stop blaming was life-changing.
-And one of the keys to that was realizing that things aren’t black and white.
-People aren’t heroes or villains.
-Life isn’t that simple.
+One of the keys was realizing that things aren't black and white.

-Once I really got that—once I stopped needing someone to blame—I was free to move forward without carrying that weight.
+Once I really got that, once I stopped needing someone to blame, I was free to move forward without carrying that weight.

 25. I Quit Over-Explaining the Past

-I used to feel like I had to justify where I was.
-Explain why I hadn’t done X or hadn’t achieved Y. I felt like I owed people a narrative—something that would make everything make sense.
+I used to feel like I had to justify where I was, explaining why I hadn't done X or hadn't achieved Y.

 But you don't need to carry around your origin story like a permission slip for your life.

-Things are the way they are.
-You are where you are.
-And from here, you can choose to move in a different direction—no matter how you got here.
+From here, you can choose to move in a different direction, no matter how you got here.

 You don't need to rehash every misstep or misjudgment to earn the right to begin again.

-Hopefully, this wasn’t too much.
-Hopefull,y it was helpful to whoever needed to hear it.
+Hopefully, this wasn't too much.
+Hopefully, it was helpful to whoever needed to hear it.

 Thanks for being here. 💛